EdwinRodger/MyMangaDataBase/README.md

 1. Install [pipenv](https://pipenv.pypa.io/en/latest/) package if not already installed
 2. Make virtual environment using pipenv
 3. Install other packages in that virtual environment if not already installed
-4. Run the app on port 6070 in default browser
+4. Automatically run the app on port 6070 in default browser